 Extended Workshop

 Stir things up with handmade glass swizzle sticks.
 Impress your friends and family by explaining how you melted glass rods over a tabletop torch to create the elegant swizzle stick that garnishes their iced tea or cocktail.
-A variety of available colors will allow you to design a swanky set of four.
-Perfect to keep for yourself or give as a gift.
+A variety of available colors will allow you to design a swanky set.

-Various Times Between Sep 24 and Apr 20
+Various Times Between Sep 24 and Dec 11

 Make one-of-a-kind glass magnet keepsakes.
 Melt and manipulate a solid glass rod on a tabletop torch and add bits of colorful glass called frit.
 Learn to swirl your chosen colors throughout the clear glass as you shape and manipulate material into floral glass magnets.

-Various Times Between Oct 23 and Apr 28
+Various Times Between Oct 23 and Dec 20

 Upcycle your glass bottles and jars and turn them into functional drinking glasses, vases, candle holders, or decorative pieces.
 Bring 2–4 bottles or jars.
 Then cut, grind, polish, sandblast, or engrave them into decorative and useful items for your home.
 To ensure you get the most of your time in the Cold Shop, please remove any paper labels from your glass before class.

-Various Times Between Nov 6 and Dec 20
+Various Times Between Nov 6 and Dec 3

 Make your own colorful glass marbles using solid glass rods and a table top torch.
 This is a great introductory workshop to gain experience on the torch.
 Practice basic flameworking techniques and use a graphite molds to shape the glass to ensure symmetry.
 With the guidance of an artist, explore decorative techniques including twisties, dots, and trails to create one-of-a-kind marvelous marbles perfect for play or display.

-Various Times Between Nov 12 and May 7
+Various Times Between Nov 12 and Dec 18

 Make a blown glass ornament to hang on the tree, give as a special holiday gift, or display all year long!
 Under the guidance of a hot shop instructor, you will select and add color to molten glass from the 2,100°F furnace.
 You'll try out glassblowing and expand the molten material with your breath to create a unique handmade blown glass ornament!
 This is a great workshop to sign up with family members or a group of friends and create a holiday memory in glass.